 In an office setting, you can either stop by someone’s desk for a quick question, call on an office phone or ask for an impromptu meeting.
 Working remotely, none of these will work.
 It’s important to create a communication plan and add this into your telecommute policy.

-There are so many online communication vehicles today that make carrying on business as usual even when remote seamless.
+There are so many online communication tools today that make carrying on business as usual even when remote seamless.
 To name a few: Google Hangouts, HipChat, and Skype.
 Whatever method you choose, make sure you add some video or voice calls in the mix.
 Simply relying on email or text messaging can be dangerous.
 It’s difficult to read someone’s tone in this format and explanations can be misunderstood leading to further unresolved issues.

 Time management system